rafaeldj4/mlb-test-engineering-portfolio/README.md

 Notes on skipped specs:
 - `tests/e2e/home.e2e.spec.ts`: `Global navigation` is skipped in the full suite due to slow cross-site navigation; un-skip and run individually if network conditions allow.
-- `tests/e2e/teams.e2e.spec.ts`: suite is skipped in the full run to avoid fixture conflicts; un-skip and run file-scoped if you need to validate teams navigation.
+- `tests/e2e/teams.e2e.spec.ts`: suite is skipped in the full run to keep the overall run stable; un-skip and run file-scoped if you need to validate teams navigation.

 Open the HTML report (after a run):
 ```bash